-Strategic Topics Grant
+Strategic Topics Grant 2026/27

 Call for Preliminary Proposals

-This is to invite submission of preliminary proposals for the Strategic Topics Grant (STG) 2024/25 and to provide details of the procedures to be followed.
+This is to invite submission of preliminary proposals for the Strategic Topics Grant (STG) 2026/27 and to provide details of the procedures to be followed.

 Background

-The overall budget for the STG 2024/25 exercise is $150 million.
+The ceiling of the project cost per STG project to be awarded by the RGC is $40 million.
 Mandatory matching funds are required from University Grants Committee (UGC)-funded universities for approved projects on a 90% (RGC) / 10% (university(s)) basis.
 The net amount of funding requested from RGC (excluding on-costs, matching funding from university and funds obtained from other sources) should range from $10 million to $40 million per project.
+The duration of each STG project could be up to five years.

 Assessment Criteria

-3. credentials of the project team;
+- credentials of the project team;

-4. existence of a clear strategy; and
+- existence of a clear strategy;

 Declaration of Time Commitment